dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-This event indicates that some metadata associated with the file
-`important.dat`.
-A client would need to fetch fresh metadata to learn
-what has changed.

 ###### Self events

-Self events are events that describe changes to the path in the
+Self events are events that describe changes to the watched path
-subscription.

-Here are some examples of self events.
+itself, rather than the watched directory's child.
+If the
+subscription is targeting a file (rather than a directory) then the
+client will receive only self events and management events.

+The following event indicates that the subscription's path, which is a
+directory, has moved.

 ```json
 {